TOlchawa/yapp/frontend/README.md

 If the video preview does not start, check the console for errors and verify that no other application is using the device.

+### Debug Output
+The *Add* view now includes a debug text box.
+Messages about camera access and errors appear here.
+This helps debugging on mobile devices without developer tools.

 ### Configuration
 Change the backend API address in `src/config.js` if your server runs on a different host or port.